 In fact, if you have a door leading to your kitchen you can put one over there to prevent food smells from spreading from your kitchen through the rest of your house.
 An air curtain will keep the air in your house clean by preventing air pollutants from getting in through your entrances and by preventing pollutants from traveling between rooms within your home as you choose.

-34. Use Odor Adsorbents
+30. Use Odor Adsorbents

 Odor adsorbents are materials that can absorb odor-causing gases and VOCs from your indoor air and neutralize them.
 I have already mentioned activated carbon earlier but it's not the only adsorbent.
 You also get baking soda, volcano minerals, certain gels, and even coffee granules.

 However, as I mentioned earlier for bamboo air purifier bags, if the source of your odor continues to actively release odor-causing gases then the effectiveness of your adsorbent will be limited.
-So make sure you address the source of your odor first before hoping that an adsorbent will help you get rid of an odor and ultimately clean your air.
+So make sure you address the source of your odor first before expecting an adsorbent to help you get rid of an odor and ultimately clean your air.

-35. Use an Air Sanitizer Spray
+31. Use an Air Sanitizer Spray

 There are various sanitizers out there like Lysol and Febreze but My favorite is Ozium.
 Ozium is very strong and does have a public bathroom chemical smell.
 The stuff is toxic but it does work.
 It will take cigarette, farts, and feet smell any day.

-One lady’s review I was reading said her daughter's feet smelt so bad she would put are gym shoes in a plastic bag and spray Ozium in there and leave it for an hour and by the time she takes the shoes out the smell fresh again.
+One lady’s review I was reading the other day said that her daughter's feet smelt so bad she would put her gym shoes in a plastic bag and spray Ozium in there and leave it outside for an hour and by the time she takes the shoes out of the bag they smell fresh again.

-36. Use Air Purifiers
+32. Use Air Purifiers

-Now, there are many different types of air purifiers out there and they will all remove different things but generally put air purifiers will get rid of harmful gases, odors and particulate matter in your air.
+Now, there are many different types of air purifiers out there and they will all remove different things but generally put, air purifiers will get rid of and minimize harmful gases, odors and particulate matter in your home's air.

-I have posted a lot on air purifiers but I think a good place for you start is my post on different types of air purifiers.
+I have posted a lot on air purifiers but I think a good place for you to start is with my post on different types of air purifiers.
 You have to decide what kind of air purifier you need based on the type and size of home you are in and what airborne pollutants you would like to eliminate from your home’s air.

 If your aim is to eliminate everything, my suggestion is you check out a Photocatalytic Oxidation (PCO) air purifier.
-It is the only type of air purifier that I have seen that can eliminate both gases and particulate matter, over a coverage area of up to 3000 sq ft and in a portable size.
+It is the only type of air purifier that I have seen that can eliminate both gases and particulate matter, over a coverage area of up to 3000 sq ft and in a portable home friendly size.

-Oh and I almost forgot.
-You can check out my resource pages if you want more product information on cleaning supplies you can use to keep your air fresh and also other gear that will help you keep your air clean and exactly where to get them.
-Share thoughts in the comments below if you have any.
+Oh and I almost forgot, you can check out my resource pages if you want more product information on safe cleaning supplies you can use to keep your indoor air fresh and also other gear that will help you keep your air clean and exactly where to get them.
+Do share your thoughts in the comments below if you have any.